Qusay114/reading-notes/Html_Sum.md

 </head>

 # Html characters
-We can add characters such as angled brackets and copyright
-* symbols ,some examples :
+We can add characters such as angled brackets and copyright symbols ,Some examples :
 * <			&lt;
 * &			&amp;
 * copyright symbol	&copy;